 Out of the 10% plant ingredients ratio in BARF, it is recommended to feed 2% seeds and/or nuts.
 Select pet safe raw seeds and nuts for their fatty acid, vitamin, and mineral benefits.

 Raw seeds and nuts do not digest well.
 Soak raw seeds and nuts for 12-24 hours before grinding.
 Grind seeds in a food processor before feeding.
 Additionally, you can ferment seeds and nuts for probiotic benefit!

 Do not feed tree nuts such as pecans, walnut varieties, and macadamia.

 Out of the 10% plant ingredients ratio in BARF, it is recommended to feed 2% fruit.
 It is important to choose fruit high in antioxidants without starches.
 Berries are recommended to add to a raw diet.

-Fruit is mostly water, special preparation is not necessary when feeding the recommended fruits.
-It is important to remember fruits are high in sugars which is why you should not feed too much fruit in a raw diet.
+Fruit is mostly water, special preparation is not necessary when feeding berries.
+It is important to remember fruits are high in sugar which is why they are fed minimally.